mlin/stakesign/doc/git_docker.md

 $ stakesign verify 0x248d9fac23ab037111c4bffdf25dd09f9dbdf1c34c6114365f0bdbe50294c483
 ```

-This checks whether the transaction signs the working tree HEAD; or specify `--git-revision R` to check a different local revision R.
+This checks whether the transaction signs the working tree HEAD; or specify `--git R` to check a different local revision R.

 To prepare signature payloads for commits or tags,